Wisdom Teeth Removal

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-With an oral examination and x-rays of the mouth, Dr. McConnell, Dr. Napier, Dr. Kennedy, Dr. Petree and Dr. Mizukawa can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. McConnell, Dr. Napier, Dr. Kennedy, Dr. Petree, Dr. Mizukawa and Dr. Johnson can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-McConnell, Napier, Kennedy, Petree and Mizukawa have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+McConnell, Napier, Kennedy, Petree, Mizukawa and Johnson have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.

 Informed Consent Videos